Panja Sharif, Delhi

-Panja Sharif (or Punja Shareef) the oldest Karbala in the city of Delhi.
+The Panja Sharif (or Punja Shareef) the oldest Karbala in the city of Delhi, India.
 It is located at Kashmiri Gate.
 It is a major majlis khana (meeting place) used for Karbala mourning ceremonies.

 Maulana Kalbe Rushaid Rizvi has addressed the ashrae majalis (series of 10 majalis) of Panja Sharif Imambargah for many years.

 Mirza Muhammad Kamil Dehlavi is buried there.